Chandrashekhar-GT/Customer_segmentation/README.md

 # Customer Segmentation using RFM Analysis
 This project is focused on customer segmentation using RFM analysis.
 The main goal of this project is to segment customers based on their transactional behavior and identify valuable segments for targeted marketing campaigns.
+# Background
+RFM analysis is a commonly used technique for customer segmentation in the field of marketing.
+The RFM framework is based on the principle that customers who have made recent purchases, have made frequent purchases, and have spent a lot of money are more valuable to a company than customers who have not.
+By segmenting customers based on their transactional behavior, companies can tailor their marketing efforts to each segment based on their unique characteristics.

-# Introduction
+# Data Collection
-RFM analysis is a technique used to segment customers based on their transactional behavior.
-RFM stands for Recency, Frequency, and Monetary value.
-Recency refers to the time since a customer's last transaction, Frequency refers to the number of transactions made by a customer, and Monetary value refers to the total amount of money spent by a customer.

-By analyzing these three factors, we can identify different segments of customers that exhibit similar transactional behavior.
-This can be useful for targeted marketing campaigns, as we can tailor our marketing efforts to each segment based on their unique characteristics.
+To perform customer segmentation using RFM analysis, we need transactional data for each customer.
+This data typically includes the following information:

+Customer ID: A unique identifier for each customer Purchase date: The date on which the purchase was made Purchase amount: The amount of money spent by the customer on the purchase This data can be collected from a variety of sources, including point-of-sale systems, e-commerce platforms, and customer relationship management (CRM) software.

 # Machine Learning Model
 In this project, we will use a machine learning model to perform customer segmentation using RFM analysis.
 The input to the model is a dataset of transactional data, and the output is a set of customer segments.